gusmontoya/Practice-React-CV/README.md

 I a git console use the command: `npm start` or `yarn start`

-Here is a Figma scetch of the mini project:
+Here is the Figma scetch of the mini project, of course my project will have my own details and photo:
 <br/>
 <img src="https://github.com/gusmontoya/Practice-React-CV/blob/main/src/assets/Figma.png" alt="figma scetch" />